 Faith in the Departed

-A recent Beliefnet survey reveals that there are people of many religious traditions who believe they 'see dead people.'
+A recent Beliefnet survey reveals that there are people of many religious traditions who believe they 'see dead people.'Beliefnet in 2005.

 Jamie Foxx talks to his late grandmother.
 The most poignant (and reportedly the most TIVO'd) moment of this year's Academy Awards ceremony was when the Oscar winner expressed gratitude for his grandmother’s formative teachings and explained that even though she’s passed on, "she still talks to me now—only now she talks to me in my dreams."
 Before walking off the stage he told the audience of 42.1 million viewers that he couldn't wait to get to sleep that night because "we got a lot to talk about."

 Many Beliefnet readers also seem to have a lot to say to their deceased loved ones.
 In a recent online Beliefnet survey, 10,000 people answered detailed questions about how they communicate, or do not communicate, with the dead.
 A striking 69% of respondents indicated that they have attempted to talk to the dead, and many believe they've succeeded in making contact.

 Our survey asked our readers if they had ever consulted a medium or psychic (21% said yes), used a Ouija board (28%), or participated in a séance (14%).
 But the vast majority said they attempted to communicate with loved ones directly without resorting to outside help—through prayer and meditation (63%) and speaking to them aloud or in their minds (69%).
 A final question, "Have you ever felt as if a dead person was trying to communicate with you?" elicited more than 3,800 essay responses.
 The testimonials detail everything from the spirit of a dead cat appearing in a woman's lap to a deceased son giving his mother one last hug in a dream.
 Others used the essay space to submit a simple, emphatic "No"—often in all capital letters, with multiple exclamation points.